ashiven/enosim/README.md

 ## About

-This software can be used to simulate an attack/defense cybersecurity competition using the game engine and services provided by [Enowars](https://github.com/enowars).
+This application can be used to simulate an attack/defense cybersecurity competition using the game engine and services provided by [Enowars](https://github.com/enowars).
 For further information on how to use it, please refer to the [documentation](docs/README.md).

 ## Getting Started